 Disadvantages of Job Description

-Job description has some limitation as follows:
+A job description has some limitations as follows:

 - It only outlines the positive aspects of a job, ignoring the obstacles and negative points.